Interview with author Katie Reed

 Q1.
 Hello Sir, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Father Divine’s Bikes’ book?
+What were the key challenges you faced while writing ‘The Death of the Rebellious Smart Mouth Nonconformist Millennial’ book?

 Q3.
 What books or authors have most influenced your own writing?